Understanding your consumers' needs and wants has become essential to ensure your company is future-proof.

 It’s important to understand and acknowledge consumer behaviour and consumer insights should help you engage with customers emotionally.
 In order to do that, it’s essential not to ignore the results of your consumer research, whether you agree with them or not.

-D. Database and segment marketing
+D. Database, industry consumer insights, and segment marketing

 Database marketing is a form of marketing using databases of customers to generate personalised communications.
 These databases can lead to personas, different sets of audiences or segments.
 As consumer insights remain theoretical, database marketing is another essential element to your research when it comes to testing and learning.
 Indeed, test actions are necessary if you want to turn insights into facts.